 1. Perform a Study

-Perform an arc flash study of your electrical equipment.
+Perform a study of your electrical equipment.
 This helps ensure that you have the right PPE and safety precautions in place for your facility.
 Read more about a study here.

 2. Label Your Equipment